California Health and Safety Code Section 11370.9 defines the specific crime of money laundering that is connected with drug sales.

 Please review our page on possession of drug money – a violation of Health and Safety Code Section 11370.6 – for a discussion of the related, but distinct, offense of possessing drug proceeds.

-To give readers more useful information about money laundering connected to drug sales, our California criminal defense lawyers are providing a review below.
+To give readers more useful information about money laundering connected to drug sales, our Los Angeles criminal defense attorneys are providing a review below.

 Defining Health and Safety Code 11370.9

 California Health and Safety Code 11370.9 defines money laundering involving drug proceeds:

 - It is unlawful for anyone knowingly to receive or acquire proceeds, or engage in a transaction involving proceeds, known to be derived proceeds of drug crimes, with intent to conceal, disguise, or aid in concealing the nature, location, ownership, or source of the proceeds or to avoid a transaction reporting requirement under state or federal law.

 Under Section 11370.9, conversely, the conduct which is being addressed is using drug proceeds for various unlawful purposes.

 - Subsection (a) of Section 11370.9 criminalizes the conduct of knowingly receiving or acquiring drug proceeds or engaging in a transaction involving said proceeds with the intent to disguise or aid in concealing the ownership, location, source, or control of the drug proceeds or to avoid state or federal reporting requirements.
 Essentially, this is an anti-money laundering provision directed specifically at drug money.